 Land North of the Moors (the Bury Moor Fields LGS)

 This was rejected out of hand (at the first round of assessment) on the grounds that "the site is a proposed housing allocation in the new Local Plan and would not endure beyond the plan period".
+This is a circular argument.
+The case for the LGS should have been considered on its own merits.
+KDW put it forward long before the Council proposed the land for development and indeed the Council, at that time, said it would not allocate more sites in the Green Belt.

 The draft Local Plan section that talks about building 450 houses behind the Moors (site LPR8A) says it would protect the fields nearest the Church from built development.
 Access to the 'Kidlington fields' from the Moors would simply be pushed further away, nearer toward Thrupp community woodland area.